 The Tom DeLay Papers consist of 142 boxes of material dating from 1982 to 2006 that document DeLay’s service in the United States House of Representatives.
 A Congressional Papers Series comprises a large portion of the collection, containing correspondence, publications, legislative materials, notes, research materials, and other materials related to DeLay’s service in Congress.
-The collection also includes a robust photographs and audiovisual materials series, visually documenting DeLay’s Congressional career through photographs and videos of appearances, speeches, and events, often with other notable legislators, politicians, and public figures.
-Other collection materials include summary clipping files and “Whip Clips” files prepared for DeLay’s perusal, awards and memorabilia, and materials from the office of Legislative Assistant Hope Henry.
+The collection also includes a robust photographs and audiovisual materials series, visually documenting DeLay’s Congressional career through photographs and videos of appearances, speeches, and events, often with other legislators, politicians, and public figures.
+Other collection materials include summary clippings files and “Whip Clips” files prepared for DeLay’s perusal, awards and memorabilia, and materials from the office of Legislative Assistant Hope Henry.

 Open for Research.